WaywardMage/simple-validator/README.markdown

 All the regular validation messages will appear/disappear during manual valiation, so you don't have to do anything extra for them.

-## Custom Submit Hooks
+### Custom Submit Hooks

 Because of the way jQuery selectors handle events, hooking the `submit` event is a no-no for validated forms.
-Instead, use the custom `success` event provided by the library:
+Instead, use the `success` event handler provided by the library:

 	$(document).ready(function() {
 		$('#myForm').validator('success', myHandler);